jessehoey/snap2.0/proposal.md

 	* Change the status, probability, and transactions

 * Logic validation
-	* Environment is possible to exists
+	* Environment is possible to exist
 	* User have the ability to reach the target
 	* Sensors can provide enough information for system to schedule
 	* Other validations